- Broadway Classics

 A touching musical with original score from Tony nominees Irene Sankoff and David Hein, Come From Away tells the true-life tale of what happened when 7,000 international airline passengers were diverted on 9/11 to a small town in Newfoundland, Canada.
 The passengers and crews, and the local townsfolk have their lives disrupted and transformed by a global tragedy that throws them together, ultimately reminding them (and us) that we are all part of one human family.

 Follow The Temptations on their rise from the streets of Detroit to the Rock & Roll Hall of Fame.
-Featuring songs from the Temptations’ expansive catalog of 42 Top Ten Hits, including “My Girl,” “Just My Imagination,” “Get Ready,” and “Papa Was a Rolling Stone.”
+A high energy, fast-paced jukebox musical, featuring songs from the Temptations’ expansive catalog of 42 Top Ten Hits, including “My Girl,” “Just My Imagination,” “Get Ready,” and “Papa Was a Rolling Stone,” as well as other Motown hits of the era.
+At final bows the roar of the audience sounded like a jet engine, and the talented, hard-working cast (headed by Derrick Baskin) deserved it.

 You might be in musical heaven as singer/songwriter Anaïs Mitchell and director Rachel Chavkin (Natasha, Pierre & The Great Comet of 1812) take you on a mythological journey to hell and back.
 Through creative retellings of the timeless allegories of Orpheus and Eurydice, and King Hades and Persephone, the show promises audiences insight into their own life and times.